Canton of Malaucène

-The canton of Malaucène is a French former administrative division in the department of Vaucluse and region Provence-Alpes-Côte d'Azur.
+The canton of Malaucène is a former French administrative division in the department of Vaucluse and region of Provence-Alpes-Côte d'Azur.
 It had 4,980 inhabitants (2012).
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It consisted of 7 communes, which joined the canton of Vaison-la-Romaine in 2015.

 Composition

 The communes in the canton of Malaucène: